4. Homestay arrangements (Level 2 schools only)

 - Students under the age of 18 are not permitted to travel overseas other than directly into the care of a parent or legal guardian or a direct family member over 21 years of age approved by the parent.

-- DET’s welfare responsibility ends when a student departs from Australia.
+- DE’s welfare responsibility ends when a student departs from Australia.

 - Travel requires school approval (please refer to the ISP Student Travel Policy).
 Students must first seek parent approval and then request final approval from their school.
 Students must also advise their homestay providers of the details of the travel arrangements.